Professor Michelle Peckham

 - Executive Honorary Secretary, Royal Microscopical Society

-Our laboratory has broad interests in the cytoskeleton, from basic research into how myosins perform their functions in cells, to how mutations in cytoskeletal proteins cause disease.
-We use a range of approaches to uncover how myosins work, from solving the structure by Cryo-EM to imaging myosin and the cytoskeleton within cells using confocal, super-resolution and electron microscopy, and a range of biochemical and biophysical approaches.
+Our laboratory has broad interests in the cytoskeleton, from basic research into how myosins and other motor proteins perform their functions in cells, to how mutations in cytoskeletal proteins cause disease.
+We use a wide range of approaches to uncover how myosins work, from solving the structure by Cryo-EM to imaging myosin and the cytoskeleton within cells using confocal, super-resolution and electron microscopy, and a range of biochemical and biophysical approaches.

 We have a very strong interest in imaging, including super-resolution imaging.
 We have built a 3D PALM/STORM system, that allows a resolution of ~10nm (about 20 times better than a normal wide-field microscope), and an iSIM (instant structured illumination microscope) which is very good for fast live cell imaging.
 The image below shows a 3D STORM of nuclear pores (from Jonas Ries’s lab) and how we can analyse them to find the underlying structure (Curd et al., Nanoletters, 2020).